xqwen/integrative/src/README.md

 The data set contains fine-mapping result of cis-eQTLs from 22,749 genes analyzed by the greedy version of the DAP algorithm.
 We also provide a wiki page on the complete flow of Bayesian molecular QTL analysis.

+**IMPORTANT**: The name of each molecular QTL analysis result file should start with an identifier of the corresponding molecular trait.
+This information will be used by ```enloc```.
+E.g. for eQTL analysis, the result should be named as "gene_name.suffix". ***In particular, the identifier should only include alphanumerics (i.e., the set of letters of the alphabet and numeric characters)***..

 ### GWAS Data